Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Xbox Series X and Series S

-Microsoft has been more ambitious with backward compatibility -- the $499 Xbox Series X and $299 Series S will play original Xbox, Xbox 360 and Xbox One games when the consoles come out Nov.
-10. That's four generations of games, stretching back to the first console's 2001 launch.
+Microsoft has been more ambitious with backward compatibility.
+The $499 Xbox Series X and $299 Series S, which launched Tuesday, Nov.
+10, play original Xbox, Xbox 360 and Xbox One games.
+That's four generations of games, stretching back to the first console's 2001 launch.

 But it doesn't include literally everything.
-Microsoft has a comprehensive list of the games that'll play on its upcoming consoles: 568 games from the Xbox 360 and only 39 games from the original Xbox library are currently backward compatible.
+Microsoft has a comprehensive list of the games that play on its new consoles: 568 games from the Xbox 360 and only 39 games from the original Xbox library are currently backward compatible.
 And titles that require its defunct Kinect motion sensor won't work at all.

 Read more: Xbox Series X review and Xbox Series S review